 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Water quality for the South inshore zone in 2016-17 is ‘moderate’ with a score of 47.
+The water quality grade in 2017-18 for the South inshore zone remained ‘moderate’ and scored 47.

 Water quality grades are based on water quality guideline trigger values established for the waters of the Great Barrier Reef Marine Park that, if exceeded, identify the need for management responses.
 The guidelines are not targets or assessments of pollutant loads entering the marine environment.
 The results are derived from in-situ water samples taken at ten locations and from water quality loggers at two locations from inshore waters extending from sites to the north of Kurrimine Beach to the south of Tully Heads.
 In addition, passive pesticide samplers are located at Dunk Island.

-The water clarity score of 23 (‘poor’) in the South zone is comprised of total suspended solids (‘very poor’) and turbidity (‘good’).
+The water clarity score of 31 (‘poor’) in the South zone is comprised of total suspended solids (‘very poor’) and turbidity (‘moderate’).

-The chlorophyll a score in the South zone was 54 (‘moderate’).
+The chlorophyll a score in the South zone was 36 (‘poor’).

 The fish index is currently under development and will be available in future report cards.